-In just a few taps tickets can be purchased for any form of public transportation – bus, boat and all kinds of rail.
-No matter the complexity of the trip, Masabi have the experience to deliver tickets in a way that riders find simple to use.
+In just a few taps tickets can be purchased for any form of public transportation – bus, coach, ferry, train, subway and tram.
+No matter the complexity of the trip, Masabi have the experience to deliver tickets in a way that passengers find simple to use.

-Masabi has developed a range of mTickets designed to suit transit operators’ infrastructure requirements.
+Masabi has developed a range of mobile tickets designed to suit transit operators’ infrastructure requirements.

 mTickets can be delivered to customers’ phones as secure 2D barcodes.
 This allows passengers to scan their ticket and have it validated quickly and securely, either with low-cost smartphone hardware (perfect for handheld or bus) or scanners fitted to existing infrastructure such as fareboxes or gates.

-The passenger simply shows their phone’s screen to the scanner, which validates the ticket in less than a quarter of a second, faster than most smartcards, allowing the passenger to continue their journey with the minimum of interruption.
+The passenger simply shows their phone’s screen to the scanner, which validates the ticket in less than half of a second, faster than most smartcards, allowing the passenger to continue their journey with the minimum of interruption.

 mTickets are also available in a human readable format, delivered in conjunction with a barcode.
 They are designed to look and function like a normal paper ticket.
 In this format, staff can check an mTicket on a customer’s phone without scanning equipment.

-When phones with secure contactless technology – also known as Near Field Communications (NFC) – become widespread in the market, mTickets will also be available in this format.
+When phones with secure contactless technology – e.g. Near Field Communications (NFC) – become widespread in the market, mTickets will also be available in this format.
 NFC is perfect for agencies that have made an investment in contactless infrastructure with existing contactless readers on station gates.

 Masabi’s smartphone apps are supported on the majority of phones being purchased today.
 Mobile handsets and platforms can be supported once they reach significant commercial volume.